kmarsyd/training.artemis.rds/_episodes/02-local2hpc.md

 # Transfer from LOCAL to Artemis HPC

 Back to the case study...
-Since you haven’t run this kind of analysis before, your helpful collaborator has emailed you a ‘tar’ file (packaged directory) of scripts to use to analyse the data.
+Since you have not run this kind of analysis before, your helpful collaborator has emailed you a ‘tar’ file (a 'tape archive' or in modern times, simply a packaged directory) of scripts to use to analyse the data.

-This file was emailed to you via Eventbrite.
-Please download the dogScripts.tar.gz file to your local computer for your email.
-Don’t unpack it yet.
-You can also download it from here: https://cloudstor.aarnet.edu.au/plus/s/F5bB2g9Gemn1xMj
+This file should have been emailed to you via Eventbrite.
+Please download the ***dogScripts.tar.gz*** file to your local computer for your email.
+Do not unpack it just yet.
+You can also download it from here: [https://cloudstor.aarnet.edu.au/plus/s/F5bB2g9Gemn1xMj](https://cloudstor.aarnet.edu.au/plus/s/F5bB2g9Gemn1xMj)

-This local file needs to be transferred to Artemis HPC.
-This can be done via a Graphical User Interface (GUI) tool (ie “point and click”) such as [FileZilla](https://filezilla-project.org/) or [WinSCP](https://winscp.net/eng/download.php), or via the command line.
+This local file needs to be transferred to the Artemis HPC.
+This can be done via a Graphical User Interface (GUI) tool (i.e. “point and click”) such as [FileZilla](https://filezilla-project.org/) or [WinSCP](https://winscp.net/eng/download.php), or via the command line.
 You may choose whichever method you prefer.
-Please note: if you choose to install FileZilla, ensure to UNSELECT the sneaky inclusion of ‘Avast Antivirus’ and ‘Opera Browser’ during the installation!
+Please note: if you choose to install FileZilla, ensure to UNSELECT the sneaky inclusion of any bloatware during the installation!

-Note for Windows users: if you would prefer to use command line rather than install a GUI, you need to use a *Nix command line, NOT the Windows command prompt.
+Note for Windows users: if you would prefer to use command line rather than install a GUI, you need to use a *Nix command line, NOT the Windows Command Prompt.
 If you have Windows 10, you can [install Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0) from the Microsoft store.
-Any version of Windows can use [Cygwin](https://www.cygwin.com/).
+Or any version of Windows can use [Cygwin](https://www.cygwin.com/).

-Mac users: you can use your Mac terminal app.
+Note for Mac users: you can use your Mac terminal app.
 Keep your Artemis session open, and open a new Mac terminal for your local session.
-It's often convenient to work with multiple environments open at the same time.
+It is often convenient to work with multiple environments open at the same time.

 ## Instructions for using command line ‘scp’ to copy a local file to Artemis: